 Note: The initial ratio proposed to the Board in Nov.
-2019 was one space for every three occupants; however, based on Board feedback, that ratio was changed to one space for every four occupants. - All parking spaces must be improved to Washoe County standards (or Tahoe Regional Planning Agency standards, if applicable) and developed on-site, within property boundaries.
+2019 was one space for every three occupants; however, based on Board feedback, that ratio was changed to one space for every four occupants. - All parking spaces must be improved to Tahoe Regional Planning Agency standards and developed on-site, within property boundaries.
 In multi-unit complexes, parking must be in designated parking spaces (if applicable) and limited to the number of spaces allotted to the unit.

 It should be noted that parking may be limited by available TRPA coverage, and that staff's recommendation is that such limitations should not result in standards being waived.
-However, under certain limited circumstances where flexibility may be warranted, the Director of the Planning and Building Division would have the authority to modify the location of required parking spaces.
+However, under certain limited circumstances where flexibility may be warranted, the Director of the Planning and Building Division would have the authority to modify the location of required parking spaces based on extenuating site features or other limiting factors.
 This additional flexibility was also incorporated into the proposed language as a result of Board feedback.